Milton Reynolds: Aviation

 Reynolds took his profits and indulged his hobby, a lifelong love of flying.
-In the 1930s, he owned a Stinson Reliant biplane he named the "Flying Printasign" after his signmaking company.
-Even as he was planning to exit the pen business, he bought a used B-26 bomber.
-He had the armor removed and retrofitted the plane with commercial engines, christening it the “Reynolds Bombshell.”
-He hired war-hero Bill Odom as pilot, Tex Sallee as copilot, and in 1947 the three of them flew around the world in 78 hours, 55.5 minutes, making four stops for refueling, to set the world record for twin-engine propeller aircraft.
+In the 1930s, he owned a Stinson Reliant monoplane he named the "Flying Printasign" after his signmaking company.
+Even as he was planning to exit the pen business, he bought a used Douglas A-26 Invader bomber.
+He had the armor removed and retrofitted the plane with commercial engines, christening it the Reynolds Bombshell.
+He hired war-hero Bill Odom as pilot and Tex Sallee as copilot.
+From 12-16 April 1947, the three of them flew around the world in 78 hours, 55.5 minutes, making nine stops for refueling, to set the world record for twin-engine propeller aircraft.
 (The previous record, set by Howard Hughes, was 91 hours, 14 minutes.
 Both records were surpassed in 1957.)
 Reynolds had timed the flight to coincide with the international introduction of the Reynolds Rocket, a pen that wrote in two colors.

 Reynolds and crew made one more newsworthy intercontinental flight, an expedition to the Amne Machin mountain range in Tibet and K2, the second highest mountain in the world, between China and Pakistan.
 He renamed his retrofitted bomber the "China Explorer."
 He believed (wrongly) that K2 was taller than Mount Everest in the Himalayas and hoped to leverage the publicity he'd get from establishing that fact.

 The Chinese government detained the flight near Nanking and then sent fighter planes to escort it across the Sea of Japan.
 In the intervening period, Reynolds and the China Explorer had diverted their guards, taken off from Lunghwa Field, and completed a quick flyover of K2.
 Reynolds family lore has it that Reynolds had made a secret deal from the outset with the US government to look for evidence of Chinese nuclear tests.
 No one involved with the expedition admitted knowledge of such a plan.
 For many years thereafter, the clandestine payments passed through the Reynolds Construction Company by US intelligence were part of an operation code-named "KK Mountain".

-Reynolds sold the "Reynolds Bombshell" in 1948.
+Reynolds sold the Reynolds Bombshell in 1948.
 After passing through several owners, it ended up in Iran, used by Bell Helicopter as a transport.
 It was abandoned there at the time of the Iran Revolution of 1979 and remains on display there in the Aerospace Exhibition Centre, in Tehran.